Asaadziad/WOA/README.md

 I've always loved games and found that game programming resembles the foundations of computers and computer science therefore i always tried to build games but this one is different because im starting from scratch using a really basic language ( C ) - and i am having fun :D

 * WOA is a game project for learning purposes.

+Note (9/12/2023) : After playing with SDL a little bit i've decided to lower the layer and play with something that requires more research and more in depth studying so i am going to make a platform layer for Linux using X11 then maybe in the future (not sure when yet) i will make a Windows platform layer too! :)

 # Credits

 [Asaad ziad](https://github.com/asaadziad)